litesolutions/justifay-stream-app/README.md

 ```sh
 npm run dev
 ```
-You should now see the player running on https://beta.resonate.localhost or
+You should now see the player running on https://beta.justifay.localhost or

 ## Development

 ### API

-If you want to build on the API for personal use, consider checking the [backlog in our community forum](https://community.resonate.is/c/platform/52).
+If you want to build on the API for personal use, consider checking the [backlog in our community forum](https://community.justifay.is/c/platform/52).
 The Tracks API repo is currently private, but you may ask for access in the forum.

-The Swagger API documentation is currently in flux and split across the [Resonate Search API](https://api.resonate.coop/v2/docs) (see the top right corner for the different services) and [Resonate Service Documentation: User](https://api.resonate.ninja/#/).
+The Swagger API documentation is currently in flux and split across the [Justifay Search API](https://api.justifay.coop/v2/docs) (see the top right corner for the different services) and [Justifay Service Documentation: User](https://api.justifay.ninja/#/).

 ### Other Commands